Skip to content

 Celebrating cats

 On 8 August every year, the world recognises International Cat Day, on which mainly cat people spread awareness about those cute tiny creatures.
-It was the International Fund for Animal Welfare that established that day back in 2002 to get more and more people to celebrate and offer more help to cats.
+The International Fund for Animal Welfare was established that day in 2002 to get more and more people to celebrate and offer more help to cats.

-This is nice and all, but some may wonder in confusion, “Do we not celebrate cats enough already?”
+This is nice, but some may wonder, “Do we not celebrate cats enough already?”

-As reported by Youtube itself, by August 2022, over 18 million videos of cats had already been uploaded to the platform since January of the same year.
-Most of these videos show household cats either playing, goofing around, fighting, cooking, purring, snoring or being saved, fostered and taken care of.
+As reported by YouTube, by August 2022, over 18 million videos of cats had already been uploaded to the platform since January of the same year.
+Most of these videos show household cats either playing, goofing around, fighting, cooking, purring, snoring, or being saved, fostered, and cared for.

-If those millions of videos and their billions of views indicate anything, it would be how much people love cats and find huge entertainment in watching them being just themselves.
-Enjoying such content undoubtedly has a positive influence on how people generally perceive and treat cats.
-Even those who do not necessarily identify as cat people may find themselves more interested in adopting a cat.
+If those millions of videos and their billions of views indicate anything, it would be how much people love cats and find massive entertainment in watching them being themselves.
+Enjoying such content undoubtedly positively influences how people generally perceive and treat cats.
+Even those who do not necessarily identify as cats may be more interested in adopting a cat.

-That being said, no people seem to have held as much regard for cats as ancient Egyptians.
-In fact, they loved, cared for and honoured them so much that they came that close to turning them into deities, cute, little yet proud and fierce deities, of course.
+That said, no people seem to have held as much regard for cats as ancient Egyptians.
+They loved, cared for and honoured them so much that they came that close to turning them into deities, cute, little yet proud and fierce deities, of course.

-Even nowadays, a large sector of the Egyptian population, too, loves cats so much.
-Many Egyptians keep pet cats, give them funny, authentic names and consider them part of their families.
+Even nowadays, a large sector of the Egyptian population loves cats so much.
+Many Egyptians keep pet cats, give them funny, authentic names, and consider them part of their families.
 One of the most interesting things Egyptians do, which we find highly honouring, is how they eat Molokhia, their famous green soup dish.
 They roll small pita bread pieces and make them into the shape of a cat’s ears to fill them with soup.
 This is commonly known as Wedn Otta!

 Animals in Ancient Egypt

-But apart from the cat’s ear thing, for we do not want to end up demonstrating a how-to-make-the-best-Egyptian-Molokhia recipe instead, one cannot help but wonder, how exactly did ancient Egyptians honour cats?
+But apart from the cat’s ear thing, for we do not want to demonstrate a how-to-make-the-best-Egyptian-Molokhia recipe instead, one cannot help but wonder, how exactly did ancient Egyptians honour cats?
 And why?
-Did they really worship them, as some sources on the Internet claim?
+Did they worship them, as some sources on the Internet claim?

 Well, not exactly.

-There is a common misconception that ancient Egyptians worshipped not only cats but many other animals as well, yet, this cannot be further from the truth.
-Plain and simple, ancient Egyptians did not worship animals, but they did depict their many, many deities as animals, which in turn made them divine symbols.
+There is a common misconception that ancient Egyptians worshipped not only cats but many other animals; this cannot be further from the truth.
+Ancient Egyptians did not worship animals, but they depicted their many deities as animals, which in turn made them divine symbols.

 Ancient Egyptian religion

-To explain this even more, let’s take a step back and learn about the ancient Egyptian religion.
+To explain this even more, let’s step back and learn about the ancient Egyptian religion.

 Ancient Egyptians were polytheistic.
 They believed in over 1,400 gods and goddesses.
-Each of those deities had a specific name, was characterised by some traits and did a different job.
+Each deity had a specific name, was characterised by some traits, and did a different job.

-Ancient Egyptians formed cults for each deity, centralised them in different cities, and built temples and shrines where they could be worshipped and offered sacrifices to.
-Yet, in order to make those deities even closer to their imaginations, ancient Egyptians represented each by an animal that shared the same traits with the deity.
+Ancient Egyptians formed cults for each deity, centralised them in different cities, and built temples and shrines where they could be worshipped and offered sacrifices.
+Yet, to make those deities even closer to their imaginations, ancient Egyptians represented each by an animal that shared the same traits as the deity.

-Well, ancient Egyptians were always trying to be one with mother nature.
+Ancient Egyptians always tried to be one with Mother Nature.
 Instead of feeling they were the centre of the Universe like we unfortunately do today, they had a deep appreciation and gratitude for every force of nature and every creature that preserved the balance of the ecosystem they all lived in.
-To show that appreciation, they depicted their deities with animals which they admired so much and believed in their unmatched solid abilities.
+They depicted their deities with animals they admired and believed in their unmatched, solid abilities to show that appreciation.

 For instance, a baboon represented Thoth, the god of wisdom, knowledge, and writing.
 Baboons are intelligent, and we all know how Disney nailed it when they cast Rafiki as the wise monkey in The Lion King.
 Likewise, the strong and aggressive falcon represented Horus, the god of war and the sky.